 Did You Know — Your License Plate Protects Our Coast?

-With funding from the Protect Our Coast plate last year, the federation conducted projects from Currituck to Brunswick County:
+With funding from the license plate last year, the federation protected our coast all the way from Currituck to Brunswick County:

-- Launched Coastal Review Online, a free, daily news service highlighting the coast’s most important issues and news.
+- Produced award-winning coverage through 500 stories on Coastal Review Online, our free, daily e-news service highlighting the coast’s most important issues and news.

 Frequently Asked Questions